pu2clr/Antenna_Tuner_Android_Arduino_New_Interface/README.md

 This repository contains the source code and schematics about Antenna Tuner with two capacitors (Servos) controlled by Android and Arduino with new user interface for Android.

-Access [Bluetooth Remote Control for Magnetic Loop Antenna](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner).
+Access [Bluetooth Remote Control for Magnetic Loop Antenna](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner) for more detail.
 This documentation has more information about how can you start building an Antenna Tunner controlled by Arduino.

 You can see about this project on my youtube channel: